 Either broadcasting services or IP interactive services are required to be selectable

-through the use of the RCU or icons on the second screen..
+through the use of the RCU or icons on the second screen.

 Cable portal

 The advanced cable STB is required to display the cable portal when STB is turned on or STB receives operational command from RCU.
 It is required to be selectable by subscriber and/or operator whether the STB primary displays the cable portal or not.
 The appearance of portal is required to be configurable by the subscriber through the application download.